iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/bridging.md

 The Shimmer network, on the other hand, offers a different approach.
 Instead of moats and drawbridges, Shimmer provides omnidirectional hyperloops that connect every kingdom with all others.
-This creates a vast, interconnected network of smart contract chains, enabling seamless communication and trading between them.
+This creates a vast, interconnected network of smart contract chains, enabling seamless communication and trading.

 ## Full Freedom and Control with Shimmer Network